Hongyuan-LIN/hongyuan-lin.github.io/_pages/research.md

 ======
 * Robust Pricing with Randomization: A Multi-Criteria Perspective (with Mingyang Fu and Chenyu Xue)
   * Major Revision at *Operations Research*
+  * Third Prize, 2026 CSAMSE Annual Conference Best Paper Award
   * Accepted for Presentation at the 2025 MSOM Conference
   * Available at [SSRN 5132337](https://ssrn.com/abstract=5132337)

 * Warehouse Assortment Selection with Constant-Factor Guarantees via Birkhoff--von Neumann Decomposition (with Xiaobo Li and Fang Liu)
   * Submitted
+  * Accepted for Presentation at the 2026 MSOM Conference
   * Available at [SSRN 5858122](https://papers.ssrn.com/abstract_id=5858122)